January 24, 2023

 - A developer can write some custom code/library that prepares and sends the data to the server container itself

-- You can configure a Universal Analytics tag in Google Tag Manager
+- You can configure a Google Analytics 4 tag in Google Tag Manager’s web container.

-To no one’s surprise, I’ll use the GTM option right now.
+To no one’s surprise, I’ll use the third option right now.

-Let’s say that you have a website where a regular GTM web container is added.
-You are already firing a Universal Analytics tag on every pageview.
-Most likely, you also have some additional events tags.
+Let’s say you have a website where a regular GTM web container has been added.
+You are already firing a GA4 tag on every pageview.
+Most likely, you also have some additional event tags.

 All of them are sending data (by default) to google-analytics.com/collect (or /r/collect, etc.).
 Now, we should change that destination URL and forward all requests to your fresh new server-side container.